Well, today I’m going to share with you just one of the many ways that paintless dent repair is done.

-Just like there are many names for paintless dent repair, there are many ways that we use to remove dents.
-Just a few ways that paintless dent removal is performed is by either pushing out the dent, use glue to pull the dent out, and using hammers to manipulate the metal.
+Just like there are many names for paintless dent repair, there are many ways that we use to remove vehicle dents.
+Just a few ways the paintless dent repair technique is performed is by either pushing out the dent, use glue pulling to pull the dent out, and using hammers and knockdowns to manipulate the metal.
 Often all these methods are used in combination when we are fixing dents.

-Today I’m going to share with you just one of the methods used for paintless dent repair.
+Today I’m going to share with you just one of the dent repair methods used for paintless dent removal.